Nofal71/IntelliForge/README.md

-TeamRouter is a secure, robust proxy interface that enables your team to collectively use OpenRouter's large language models (LLMs) while maintaining individual user accountability and comprehensive chat history logging.
+IntelliForge is a secure, robust proxy interface that enables your team to collectively use OpenRouter's large language models (LLMs) while maintaining individual user accountability and comprehensive chat history logging.

 Features
 User & API Key Management: